 The Ph.D. program in Communication at Texas A&M aims to produce well-educated graduates who are intellectually prepared to be academic professionals, as well as communication research specialists in other contexts.
 Because each student’s goals are unique, the graduate curriculum in Communication is intentionally flexible to accommodate individual student’s interests and promote intra/interdisciplinary inquiry.
 We offer small classes from nationally and internationally renowned faculty, allowing for a great deal of student-faculty interaction among the premier scholars in the field.
 And because our graduate faculty exemplify intellectual curiosity and excellence in scholarship, our A&M doctoral students are themselves very active, productive scholars, participating frequently in professional meetings, publishing their own work, and being acknowledged for excellence in research and teaching.
+Please check out our short video interviews with our graduate faculty on our website.

 The Department of Communication offers two paths toward a doctoral degree—a traditional 4 year (64 Hour) track for students entering with a Masters degree, and a 5 year (96 Hour) direct admit track for exceptional students entering with a Bachelors degree.
 In each of these tracks, students select coursework from the department’s five areas of specialization.
 Although each student is asked to specialize in a primary area (or two), all of our students are strongly encouraged to build a program of study that takes advantage of multiple areas.
 In fact, many of our students graduate with research and teaching profiles that reflect this intra/interdisciplinary orientation, evidencing their abilities to adapt to a variety of positions outside of A&M. Not surprisingly then our program boasts a strong placement record, with students receiving the doctorate having been placed at colleges, universities, research centers, and/or corporations.